telecomcraft/homelabs/docs/labs/networks/general/creating-a-network-host-template.md

 the Proxmox VE window, then click `Convert to template`.
 * Click the `Yes` button to proceed, and the CT will be converted into a template.

 Your network host template is now ready.
-Read the [Cloning a Network Host Template]() lab to practice creating Ubuntu Linux network hosts for use in upcoming labs.
+Complete the [Cloning a Network Host Template]() lab to practice creating Ubuntu Linux network hosts for use in upcoming labs.